JhonAlbert06/vitrola_player/README.md

 This is a Personal Project i make a "jukebox", I used four different programming languages

-This is the front end, I use ReactJs for made this, was a good experience, i had learned web development for a lot of moth. so this was a good excuses for use all a learned in practice.
+This is the front end, I use ReactJs for made this, was a good experience, i had learned web development for a lot of months. so this was a good excuses for use all a learned in practice.

 # Images